shelt/AurOracle/README.md

 Give the utility the following:
 * The total number of courses you wish to take.
-* The term you wish to generate potential schedules for.
+* The term you wish to generate schedules for.
-* The list of courses you MUST take.
+* The list of courses you are taking for sure.
 * Optional: The list of courses you would take as electives to fill any remaining slots.
 * Optional: The earliest time you could stand being in class.
 * Optional: The latest time you could stand being in class.